kubernetes-sigs/wg-serving/proposals/013-inference-perf/README.md

 like chat completion, summarization, code completion, etc. depending on the dataset and the benchmarking user’s inputs.

-#### LoadGen
+#### Load Generator

-LoadGenerator is the component which generates different traffic patterns based on user input.
+Load Generator is the component which generates different traffic patterns based on user input.
 This can include a fixed RPS test for a predetermined amount of time or include a way to generate bursts in traffic or other traffic patterns as desired for autoscaling and other use cases.